Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 57 of 10057.
-Question57.
-What is the pet name for the Buckminster fullerene?
-Correct
+57. What is the pet name for the Buckminster fullerene?

 The allotrope was named as Buckminster fullerene after the American architect Buckminster fuller.
 Because its structure reminded the framework of dome shaped halls designed by Fuller for large international exhibitions, it is called by the pet name Bucky Ball.